 - Ovulation tests detect the LH surge which happens 24-36 hours before ovulation.

-- Clearblue Ovulation Tests are at least 99% accurate in detecting the LH surge.
+- Clearblue® Ovulation Tests are over 99% accurate in detecting the LH surge.

 - The calendar method has been found to predict the correct fertile days in only a third of cycles1.